-Is it Reactive Attachment Disorder?
+Is it Developmental Trauma?
 Three of the Most Important Questions for Parents to Answer

-Like so many other people raising kids with reactive attachment disorder, I can’t remember the first time I heard of the diagnosis.
+Like so many other people raising kids with developmental trauma, commonly diagnosed as reactive attachment disorder, I can’t remember the first time I heard of the diagnosis.
 All I know is that, by the time I did, it was far too late in our family journey.
 And we couldn’t get the time back.

-But I cannot remember the exact moment I learned of reactive attachment disorder.
+But I cannot remember the exact moment I learned of either term.

-When I finally heard the term, I remember relentlessly devouring everything I could learn about reactive attachment disorder online.
+When I finally heard the term, I remember relentlessly devouring everything I could learn about reactive attachment disorder and developmental trauma online.
 I remember the heart-clench I felt the first time I read the phrase “nurturing enemy” and how it finally made my life make sense.

-I remember the sinking feeling I had as I read the list of reactive attachment disorder symptoms in some long-forgotten article.
-I remember loading my Amazon cart with every book I could find about attachment and parenting kids with attachment issues.
+I remember the sinking feeling I had as I read the list of reactive attachment disorder symptoms, the official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), in some long-forgotten article.
+I remember loading my Amazon cart with every book I could find about developmental trauma and parenting kids with attachment issues.

-I know reactive attachment disorder was never mentioned in our foster care training.
-I know I didn’t learn about the term until years after I realized something was seriously wrong.
+I know developmental trauma or reactive attachment disorder was never mentioned in our foster care training.
+I know I didn’t learn about the terms until years after I realized something was seriously wrong.

 I feel as though I should remember the exact moment I heard about reactive attachment disorder because the diagnosis played such a pervasive role in my family’s life.
 I’m guessing when I heard it for the first time, it didn’t register as significant because I had never heard it before.
 I had absolutely no idea what it was or the toll it would take on myself, Joe, and the rest of my family.

-Out of curiosity, I posed the question to a group of parents who have a child with reactive attachment disorder.
+Out of curiosity, I posed the question to a group of parents who have a child with developmental trauma disorder.
 Most, like me, did not learn of the disorder until well after they were in the thick of behaviors, overwhelm, and desperation.
 Most, like me, eventually became more knowledgeable about the diagnosis than the professionals they were working with to help their children.

 The Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, or DSM-5, states that the symptoms and conditions of reactive attachment disorder must be present before the age of 5.

-According to clinician Forrest Lien, an expert in the diagnosis and treatment of reactive attachment disorder as well as the keynote speaker at the Navigating Reactive Attachment Disorder 2023 (NavRAD23) event, the average age of children newly diagnosed while he was in active practice was between ages 8 to 9.
+According to clinician Forrest Lien, an expert in the diagnosis and treatment of developmental trauma disorders as well as the keynote speaker at the Navigating Reactive Attachment Disorder event, the average age of children newly diagnosed while he was in active practice was between ages 8 to 9.
 The delay in diagnosis, and subsequent treatment, is due to the lack of both parental and professional education.

-Unfortunately, most parents and professionals lack the necessary information to truly understand reactive attachment disorder.
+Unfortunately, most parents and professionals lack the necessary information to truly understand developmental trauma.
 With young children, they often miss significant behaviors as they believe the child is merely a traumatized toddler who simply needs time, love, and consistency to calm down.
 Many also tend to believe that reactive attachment disorder is rare or only affects specific populations, like adoptees from Eastern Europe.
 Neither is true.

 Part of RAD Advocates’ mission is to educate parents as early as possible to ensure proper interventions before families reach a crisis point.

 I wrote about the 14 signs of reactive attachment disorder I missed early on from a parent’s perspective in a past post.
 But I recently had the pleasure to interview Lien about his clinical experience after working with RAD families for over 40 years.
-From that discussion, I learned the three most important things parents should look for when trying to determine whether or not their child has reactive attachment disorder.
+From that discussion, I learned the three most important things parents should look for when trying to determine whether or not their child has developmental trauma

 1. How often was the child disrupted from caregivers early on?